zhang616123/qgrs-Rwrapper/README.md

 ```
 regionType: fiveUTR, threeUTR, cds
 gene.csv: input file, example in gene.csv
-qgrs_exec_filepath: qgrs executable file path, default is The built-in qgrs executable, specific it is it not work
+qgrs_exec_filepath: qgrs executable file path, default is The built-in qgrs executable, please specific it if it not work
 ```

 ## output